© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Colaton Raleigh Common, 770m south of Hawkerland Farm is a scheduled monument protected by Historic England under reference 1018049.
 View the official record →

-Bowl barrow on Colaton Raleigh Common is a Bronze Age funerary monument located in Devon, approximately 770 metres south of Hawkerland Farm.
+Bowl barrow on Colaton Raleigh Common is a Bronze Age burial mound situated approximately 770 metres south of Hawkerland Farm in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018049.

 Bowl barrow on Colaton Raleigh Common, 770m south of Hawkerland Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018049.